ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 ![analyze instructions](/assets/images/de1ctf2020/analyze_instructions.png)

-Robert pointed out that the compiler was really kind to us here and used completely predictable instrucitons for loading bytes from the stack buffer and for loading constants into registers.
+Robert pointed out that the compiler was really kind to us here and used completely predictable instructions for loading bytes from the stack buffer and for loading constants into registers.
 The order in which these operations happened was also always exactly the same for each binary.
 Once again, the problem authors probably turned off compiler optimizations.